ladomino/app_beers/README.md

 The goal is to show usage of a variety of packages, techniques used in Flutter applications.

-This application uses go_router for easier routing This application uses Infinite Scroll for Beers List Page This application uses Refresh Pulldown for Beers List Page This application uses CachedNetworkImage for displaying Beers Image
+This application uses go_router for easier routing and shell routing for bottom nav.
+This application uses Infinite Scroll for Beers List Page This application uses Refresh Pulldown for Beers List Page This application uses CachedNetworkImage for displaying Beers Image This application saves Scroll position for Beers List Page and works with the Infinite Scroll.

 State Management for this app is Riverpod.